 - Processing relates to personal data which are manifestly made public by the data subject; or,

-- Processing is carried out in the course of its legitimate activities with appropriate safeguards by a foundation, association or any other not-for-profit body with a political, philosophical, religious or trade union aim and on condition that the processing relates solely to the members or to former members of the body or to persons who have regular contact with it in connection with its purposes and that the personal data are not disclosed outside that body without the consent of the data subjects.
+- Processing is carried out in the course of its legitimate activities with appropriate safeguards.
+This can be by a foundation, association or any other not-profit body with a political, philosophical, religious or trade union aim.
+This is also on condition that the processing relates solely to the members, or to former members, of the body or to persons who have regular contact with it in connection with its purposes.
+Additionally, the personal data can not be disclosed outside that body, without the consent of the data subjects.

 Personal data that relates to criminal offences and convictions aren’t included, but there are separate processing safeguards in place.
 GDPR Article 10 will give you more information on this.